xpqz/dyalog-docs/windows-ui-guide/docs/keyboard-shortcuts.md

 ## Unicode Edition

 Unicode Edition provides a number of shortcut keys that may be used to perform actions.
-For compatibility with Classic Edition and with previous Versions of Dyalog APL, these are identified by 2-character codes; for example the action to start the Tracer is identified by the code <TC>, and mapped to user-configurable keystrokes.
+For compatibility with Classic Edition and with previous versions of Dyalog, these are identified by 2-character codes; for example the action to start the Tracer is identified by the code <TC>, and mapped to user-configurable keystrokes.

 In the Unicode Edition, Keyboard Shortcuts are defined using Options/Configure/Keyboard Shortcuts and stored in the Windows Registry.
-Note that the Unicode IME translate tables have definitions for the Keyboard Shortcuts too; these are ignored by the interpreter, and are intended for use with terminal emulators being used in conjunction with non-GUI versions of Dyalog APL.
+Note that the Unicode IME translate tables have definitions for the Keyboard Shortcuts too; these are ignored by the interpreter, and are intended for use with terminal emulators being used in conjunction with non-GUI versions of Dyalog.

 To the right of the last symbol in the Language Bar is the Keyboard Shortcut icon ![keyboard shortcut icon](img/keyboard-shortcut-icon.png).
 If you hover the mouse over this icon, a pop-up tip is displayed to remind you of your keyboard shortcuts as illustrated below.